 Step 3 – Setting up your Encoder

 For Flash, you can simply download the “XML Profile”.
 In Adobe Flash Encoder, go to “File” -> “Open Profile” and select the XML Profile.
 Then click “Connect” and fill in the “Login” (Username) and “Password” with the Login and Password from the Encoder Setup page.

-Other encoders which have DaCast as a drop option are vMix, Vidblaster and LiveU.
+Other encoders that have Dacast as a drop option are vMix, Vidblaster, and LiveU.

 If you are using another encoding software, you will need to follow the instructions for connecting to an RTMP server.
 This usually involves filling in you “Stream URL”, “Stream Name”, “Login” and “Password” into the encoder’s Broadcast Settings, or RTMP Plugin.

 For details on how to connect to Dacast with specific encoders, check out some of our tutorials:

 We will update this list as more tutorials are added!

 We hope this tutorial has helped you to get started with your first Dacast live stream.
 If you still have questions, feel free to leave them in the comments below or reach out to us on Twitter.